ShobaS/Daily-Log/log.md

 Day 48:
 Watched a video for React's new Context API and learned some stuff.
 Made a PR and got comments for Camper challenge.
 Need to work on it further.
 Had a discussion for the Journal App.

+Day 49:
+Made few changes in Camper challenge.
+Still one more user story is pending.
+Watched few videos in howtographql.
+Have to explore more to understand Journal setup.